eburst/dblab/_pages/home.md

 <br>
 Welcome to the Data Systems Lab (Big Data Lab) at the POSTECH.
 Our data systems lab focuses on **STAR** (namely, **Systems, Theory, and ARtificial intelligence**) supported by major grants such as Star Lab.
 We have been endeavoring to solve challenging and real problems in computer/data science.

+1) Our team is developing data systems that can automatically adapt to a specific workload and data distribution, delivering exceptional performance without requiring manual tuning from an administrator.<br>
+2) Our research interest is in data AI, specifically exploring schema discovery techniques and language models for tabular data.
+Our goal is to develop advanced tools for data analysis and processing, providing valuable insights to businesses and organizations.<br>
-Our goal is to build scalable, intelligent Big data systems that effectively and efficiently deal with Big data.
-Most of Big data is unstructured data, and thus, it is difficult to handle.
-We are building a system for converting unstructured data into semi-structured data in a graph form so that it can be easily handled in our distributed graph engines such as TurboGraph/TurboGraph++/iTurboGraph.
-We are also building an intelligent system to interact with humans through a natural language interface to the database
+3) We are also building an intelligent system to interact with humans through a natural language interface to the database.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->